top of page

 There are no trash receptacles in the Preserve.
 Please follow Leave No Trace ethics: pack in, pack out.

-Access is by foot only.
-Bicycles, dirt bikes, motor vehicles, and horses are not allowed on the trails.
+• Access is by foot only.
+Bicycles, dirt bikes, minibikes, ATVs, and other motorized vehicles are strictly prohibited.

 Tips for a Successful Visit